grisp/rebar3_grisp/README.md

 the `-k/--key` option, and the public key must be available in the directory configured by `signature_certificates`.

-When these conditions are met, you can follow these step to perform a A/B software update of a GRiSP board:
+When these conditions are met, you can follow these steps to perform an A/B software update of a GRiSP board:

- - Unpack the software update package in some local directory:
+ - Unpack the software update package into a local directory:

     **`any`** `$ mkdir -p releases/${RELNAME}/${RELVSN}`
     **`any`** `$ tar -C releases/${RELNAME}/${RELVSN} -xvf _grisp/update/grisp2.${REL_NAME}".${RELVSN}.${PROFILE}.tar -xvf`